iurimatias/TransactionRelay/README.md

 Limitations
 ======

-Since the relayer is the done doing the transaction, then msg.sender will see the address of the relayer not the issuer.
+Since the relayer is the one doing the transaction, then the contract will see msg.sender as the address of the relayer not the issuer.
 It's possible to put a signature in the transaction itself but a contract would need to know how to deal with this.
+Another alternative is to deploy a proxy contract A that has permissions to interact with another contract B. contract A can verify the signature and then interact with contract B.

 To do next
 ======
+* Improve the signature process to prevent some potential attack vectors
 * Implement a market mechanism of the tokens<->ether rate
-* Improve the signature process to prevent some potential attack vectors